-With the development of new technologies, an evolution towards digital transformation and the spread of the pandemic, training in Iren Group has changed paradigm, moving from traditional classroom training to the use of new methods that are able to offer a greater degree of flexibility, usability and personalisation, reaching and engaging even people who work remotely, such as virtual classrooms and webinars, which have been added to the asynchronous e-learning already in use.
-The virtual classrooms have been used, during the pandemic period, for training in support of strategic digital transformation projects (Iren-Way, Market transformation, JustIren, WFM).
+With the development of new technologies, an evolution towards digital transformation and the spread of the pandemic, training in Iren Group has changed paradigm, moving from traditional classroom training to the use of new methods that are able to offer a greater degree of flexibility, usability and personalisation, reaching and engaging even people who work remotely, such as virtual classrooms and webinars, which have been added to the asynchronous elearning already in use.
+The virtual classrooms have been used, during the pandemic period, for training in support of strategic transformation projects (IrenWay, digital Market transformation, JustIren, WFM).